Communist Youth League of China: History

-Current General Secretary Xi Jinping has sought to reduce the prominence of the CCP's youth wing, stating that "All they [cadres] can do is just repeat the same old bureaucratic, stereotypical talk".
-Political commentators have noted that the diminishing of the Tuanpai curtailed the influence of former paramount leader Hu Jintao, solidifying Xi's own political faction.
-Xi effectively closed the Central School of China Communist Youth League, folding it into the Chinese Academy of Social Sciences.
-He also demoted the league's chief and imprisoned one of its top officials.
+Current CCP general secretary Xi Jinping has criticized the leadership of the CCP's youth wing, stating that "All they [cadres] can do is just repeat the same old bureaucratic, stereotypical talk".
+SCMP states, “Wu Qiang, a former political science lecturer at Tsinghua University in Beijing, said Xi’s trenchant criticism of the youth league reflected his intention to transform it from a bureaucracy to an organisation that can mobilise the masses – much in line with the party’s rekindled ‘mass line’ campaign, developed by Mao Zedong, to reconnect with the public.“ Political commentators have noted that the diminishing of the Tuanpai curtailed the influence of former paramount leader Hu Jintao, solidifying Xi's own political faction.
+Following Xi's more critical stance of the CYLC, its membership has decreased.